Internship Recommendation Letter Examples for Students in 2026

 To Whom It May Concern,

 I am writing to recommend [Apprentice Name] for a work placement or apprenticeship opportunity.
-I have supervised them during practical training in our [Workshop, Lab, or Training Center], and I have also followed their progress in day-to-day tasks that require care, punctuality, and steady effort.
+I supervised them during practical training in our [Workshop, Lab, or Training Center] and observed their progress in daily tasks that demanded care, punctuality, and steady effort.

-From the beginning, [Apprentice Name] stood out for being dependable.
-They arrived on time, stayed focused, and did not treat routine work as beneath them.
-In practical learning environments, that matters a great deal.
-Employers do not only need someone who can perform one task well on a good day.
-They need a person who can be counted on to show up, listen properly, and carry out instructions without creating avoidable problems.
-[Apprentice Name] has shown exactly those habits.
+From the start, [Apprentice Name] stood out for their dependability.
+They arrived on time, stayed focused, and never treated routine work as unimportant.
+In hands-on learning environments, this attitude is crucial.
+Employers need someone who consistently shows up, listens carefully, and follows instructions without creating unnecessary problems.
+[Apprentice Name] has demonstrated all of these habits.

-Their technical level is still developing, as you would expect from someone at this stage, but the progress has been strong because they learn in the right way.
-They pay attention when procedures are demonstrated, ask sensible questions, and apply corrections quickly.
-I have seen them improve their accuracy through repetition rather than rushing to appear confident.
-That tells me they understand the value of doing the job safely and correctly.
+Their technical skills are still developing, as expected at this stage, but their progress has been strong because they learn the right way.
+They pay attention during demonstrations, ask good questions, and apply corrections quickly.
+I have seen them improve their accuracy through repetition, rather than rushing to appear confident.
+This shows they understand the importance of doing the job safely and correctly.

-Another point in their favor is attitude.
-[Apprentice Name] accepts guidance without resistance and works respectfully with both instructors and other trainees.
-When tasks become repetitive or physically demanding, they stay engaged.
-When a mistake happens, they correct it and move on.
-That kind of coachability is one of the best signs of long-term potential in a hands-on role.
+Another strength is their attitude.
+[Apprentice Name] accepts guidance readily and works respectfully with both instructors and other trainees.
+Even when tasks are repetitive or physically demanding, they remain engaged.
+When mistakes occur, they correct them and move on.
+This kind of coachability is one of the clearest signs of long-term potential in a hands-on role.

-I would recommend [Apprentice Name] with confidence for any practical placement, vocational internship, or apprenticeship where reliability and willingness to learn matter.
-They are building the right professional habits and would, in my opinion, be a positive addition to a supervised team environment.
+I confidently recommend [Apprentice Name] for any practical placement, vocational internship, or apprenticeship where reliability and a willingness to learn are valued.
+They are building the right professional habits and, in my opinion, would be a positive addition to any supervised team environment.

 Please feel free to contact me if more information is needed.